 How Depression Symptoms In Women Are Different From Those In Men

 In many cases, mental health can be comparable to physical health.
 Most people have common physical health traits and conditions, but factors such as age or biological sex can change how they manifest.
-Understanding how symptoms of depression in women are different from symptoms of depression in men can save lives.
+Understanding how symptoms of depression, including a depression attack, in women may manifest differently from symptoms of depression in men can save lives.
+Please note that this article does not cover bipolar disorder; while both conditions are mood disorders and may present some similar symptoms, the two are different and separate from one another.

 To illustrate how certain medical conditions affect men and women differently, let’s look at heart attacks:

-Men and women can both suffer from heart attacks.
+Men and women can both experience challenges related to heart attacks.
 The basic condition is the same, but men and women can experience different symptoms.
 Further, society has historically been more familiar with heart attack symptoms for men than those for women.
 This has placed women at a disadvantage when seeking treatment, though attitudes and mental frameworks have started to change in recent years.

 Depression is similar.
 Women and men can have similar mental, physical, and emotional effects of depression, but the symptoms can be different.
 There are also mental health conditions related to depression that only impact women, or that impact women more often.